 Concerns related to adverse effects:

-• Bladder cancer: Clinical trial data suggest an increased risk of bladder cancer in patients exposed to pioglitazone; risk may be increased with duration of use.
-Avoid use in patients with active bladder cancer and consider risks vs. benefits prior to initiating therapy in patients with a history of bladder cancer.
-In Canada, use is contraindicated in patients with active or a history of bladder cancer.
+• Bladder cancer: Clinical trial data is inconsistent regarding the risk of bladder cancer in patients exposed to pioglitazone.
+Given the uncertainty of the findings, the manufacturer recommends to avoid use in patients with active bladder cancer and consider risks vs. benefits prior to initiating therapy in patients with a history of bladder cancer.

 • Edema: Dose-related edema, including new-onset or exacerbation of existing edema, has been reported; use with caution in patients with edema.
 Monitor for signs/symptoms of heart failure.

-• Fractures: Increased incidence of bone fractures in females treated with pioglitazone; majority of fractures occurred in the lower limb and distal upper limb.
+• Fractures: An increased incidence of bone fractures in females treated with pioglitazone has been observed; majority of fractures occurred in the lower limb and distal upper limb.
 Consider risk of fracture prior to initiation and during use.
 According to the American Diabetes Association guidelines, thiazolidinediones should be avoided in patients with fracture risk factors (ADA 2016a).

 • Hepatic effects: Hepatic failure, including fatalities, has been reported.
 Monitor for signs/symptoms of liver injury closely during therapy; discontinuation of therapy may be necessary.

 • Hypoglycemia: The risk of hypoglycemia is increased when pioglitazone is combined with insulin or other diabetic medications; dosage adjustment of concomitant hypoglycemic agents may be necessary.

 • Macular edema: Has been reported with thiazolidinedione use, including pioglitazone; some patients with macular edema presented with blurred vision or decreased visual acuity, and most had peripheral edema at time of diagnosis.
 Patients should be seen by an ophthalmologist if any visual symptoms arise during therapy and all diabetic patients should have regular eye exams.